bluetoother/bipso/README.md

 <a name="Overiew"></a>
 ## 1. Overview

-**bipso** is a dictionary for developers to query the UUIDs and Characteristic definitions defined by the [BIPSO Specification](https://github.com/bluetoother/bipso/blob/master/doc/spec.md).
-With BIPSO, firmware developers can organize Characteristics in an ISPO way.
-This may help a BLE device/product
+**bipso** is a dictionary for developers to query the UUIDs and Characteristic definitions defined by BIPSO.
+With BIPSO, firmware developers can organize Characteristics in an IPSO way to make their BLE devices/products IPSO-compatible.

-define IP-based Smart Objects by using a subset of BLE UUIDs.
+Please see [BIPSO Specification](https://github.com/bluetoother/bipso/blob/master/doc/spec.md) to learn more about why BIPSO and what it is doing.
 <br />

 <a name="Installation"></a>